 Thus, the main strategy to reduce the risk of having a multiple pregnancy without lowering pregnancy rates is to analyze the embryo’s chromosomes to transfer only those that have the potential to evolve.

-Nevertheless… whenever we see two little ones in the scan, in most cases we wholeheartedly share our patients’ great joy and pride!
+Any case, whenever we see two little ones in the scan, in most cases we wholeheartedly share our patients’ great joy and pride!

 Coks Feenstra, expert in twin studies, after intervewing dozens of adult twins, asserts that “being a twin means having double amount of joys and half the number of sorrows.”

 12 years ago we had the opportunity of living an excepcional case.
 We had not double, but triple amount of joys: the birth of identical triplets.